efduarte/pincello/fs-basic-communication-tutorial.md

 Now that the MQTT Broker is configured and ready to use, and you're able to program our microcontroller, it's time to do something more interesting than blinking a LED 😎.
 In this guide you will build a playful two-way communication between two things by using the Internet: a circuit built with our microcontroller; and a simple web page built with the front-end languages HTML, CSS and JavaScript.

-?> **Do I need a web server?** Because this guide uses only simple front-end technologies, you will not need to install or use any kind of local or remote web server.
+?> **🖥️ Do I need a web server?** Because this guide uses only simple front-end technologies, you will not need to install or use any kind of local or remote web server.
 A modern web browser will be enough.

 The interaction will be as follows: